-As a general rule, interest on refunds due to the taxpayer accrues from the month commencing after the taxpayer has served a summons to the tax authorities (Article 418 CIR1992).
+As a general rule, interest on refunds due to the taxpayer accrues from the month commencing after the taxpayer has served a summons to the tax authorities (Article 418 CIR92).
 Interest is calculated at the legal rate on the amount of overpayment.
-The legal annual interest rate in tax matters in favour of the Treasury and applicable during one year is determined during the third trimester of the previous year (and ranges from 4 to 10 per cent); interest in favour of the taxpayer is the same rate reduced by two points (Article 414 CIR1992 and Article 2 of the Act of 5 May1865 on interest-bearing loans).
+The legal annual interest rate in tax matters in favour of the taxpayer is currently 2 per cent (Article 414 CIR92 and Article 2 of the Act of 5 May1865 on interest-bearing loans).
 Interest capitalisation is disallowed (Article 2 of the Act of 1865).